Tegel Prison: Well known inmates

 The German imposter Wilhelm Voigt better known as Captain von Köpenick, was imprisoned in Tegel for almost two years after being convicted of fraud.
-After being pardoned by Kaiser Wilhelm II, he was able to leave the prison two years into his four years, on 16 August 1908.
+After being pardoned by Kaiser Wilhelm II, he was able to leave the prison two years into his four sentence, on 16 August 1908.

 From 10 May to 22 December 1932, the journalist Carl von Ossietzky, who would later become a Nobel Peace Prize winner, was imprisoned for treason.

-The priest Bernhard Lichtenberg who was beatified by Pope John Paul II in 23 June 1996, was imprisoned in Tegel from 29 May 1942 to 23 October 1943, for violation of the Pulpit Law and the Treachery Act of 1934.
+The priest, Bernhard Lichtenberg, who was beatified by Pope John Paul II on 23 June 1996, was imprisoned in Tegel from 29 May 1942 to 23 October 1943, for violation of the Pulpit Law and the Treachery Act of 1934.

 The theologian Dietrich Bonhoeffer wrote moving letters, mostly from Tegel.
-He had been imprisoned in 5 April 1943 as an opponent of the Nazis in what was then a military prison.
+He had been imprisoned on 5 April 1943 as an opponent of the Nazis in what was then a military prison.
 The letters and notes were published with the book Resistance and Surrender by Gütersloher Verlagshaus.

-Austrian conscientious objector Franz Jägerstätter, beheaded in 1943 for refusing to take an oath of loyalty to Adolf Hitler.
+Austrian conscientious objector Franz Jägerstätter was incarcerated in the prison for refusing to take the Hitler oath and subject to trial in July 1943 when he was sentenced to death.

 The founder of the Kreisau Circle, Helmuth James von Moltke, was moved from Ravensbrück concentration camp and imprisoned in the Tegel prison on 29 September 1944, in the Totenhaus wing (house of the dead) where he remained until 23 January 1945, when he was hanged.
 The letters he wrote to his wife Freya von Moltke, collected in "Abschiedsbriefe Gefängnis Tegel" (Farewell Letters from Tegel Prison) were smuggled out by the Protestant chaplain Harald Poelchau.
 They contain, among other things, the detailed description of everyday life in prison.